RenePessoto/RenePessoto/README.md

 # 💫 About Me:
-1 - 👋 Hi, I’m @RenePessoto<br>2 - 👀 I’m interested in Machine Learning and Artificial Intelligence<br>3 - 🌱 I’m currently learning Python and AWS<br>4 - 📫 You can find me by my e-mail or social-media links<br>
+1 - 👋 Hi, I’m @RenePessoto<br>2 - 👀 I’m interested in Python and exploring its vast applications, from simple automation to complex solutions.<br>3 - 📫 You can find me by my e-mail or social-media links<br>

 ## 🌐 Socials: